 The options for dinner are endless in New Orleans.
 As far as traditional New Orleans foods go, gumbo is our dish of choice for the cooler months.
 Full of Creole spices and rich flavor, gumbo is a staple at most classic NOLA restaurants.
 A bowl of this stuff will warm you right up and keep you full for a fun-filled evening in New Orleans.
 Check out our top spots for gumbo here.

-Back for the 2022 season from November 24-January 1, Celebration in the Oaks is a beloved New Orleans tradition featuring thousands of shimmering lights in City Park.
-Hop in the car and drive through this year’s displays, then ditch the car for rides at Carousel Gardens Amusement Park.
-Book your timed entry tickets online before your visit.
+Back for the 2023 season from November 23-December 30, Celebration in the Oaks is a beloved New Orleans tradition featuring thousands of shimmering lights in City Park.
+Hop in the car or walk through the displays and end with rides at Carousel Gardens Amusement Park.

 Also located within City Park, Café du Monde is the perfect stop after you’ve driven through the Oaks.
 Enjoy pillowy-soft beignets covered with mounds of powdered sugar and a hot cup of cocoa to wash it all down.
 Visions of beignets will be dancing in your head as you doze off to sleep.